Nikon D300 vs Sony A77 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D300 and Sony Alpha SLT-A77 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300 does not offer wifi capability.
+In contrast, the D300 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D300 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D300 was succeeded by the Nikon D300S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Nikon D300 or the Sony A77 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.